angusryer/dev/docs/developer-environment-setup.md

 ### Installation

-To install the latest version, use homebrew:
+To install the latest version, use Homebrew:

 ```
 brew install vim